Junyi-L/mBeta/README.md

     * Appl2/mBeta_summary.R compares forecast performance of mBeta models.

-* `Results/` contains results of both applications.
+* `Results/` have been produced in R 3.6.2 using betareg 3.1-3 and forecast 8.12.